-Quality Assured: Our certified organic comfrey leaf is responsibly sourced from Croatia.
+Quality Assured: Our certified organic comfrey leaf is responsibly sourced from Bosnia Herzegovina.
 This herb is Certified Organic by Oregon Tilth and grown without the use of genetic engineering, artificial fertilizers, or pesticides.
 Our experts here at the Apothecary Shoppe personally evaluate every herb through taste, touch, and smell to assure that you are receiving the best botanicals suitable for use.

 Benefits: Comfrey is best used in topical preparations.
 However, because there is not adequate substantive scientific research as defined by the FDA we are unable to provide any guidance on how to use this herb.
 We suggest you do your own research.